DANS-KNAW/dataverse-bridge-service/README.md

 ````
 select dv.id, dv.darnote, d.identifier from datasetversion dv, dataset d where dv.dataset_id=d.id and dv.darnote='FAILED' and dv.versionnumber=1 and dv.minorversionnumber=4 and d.identifier='‌XO55Z6';

-Update datasetversion set darnote ='' where id in (select dv.id from datasetversion dv, dataset d where dv.dataset_id=d.id and dv.darnote='FAILED' and dv.versionnumber=1 and dv.minorversionnumber=4 and d.identifier='‌XO55Z6');
+Update datasetversion set darnote = null where id in (select dv.id from datasetversion dv, dataset d where dv.dataset_id=d.id and dv.darnote='FAILED' and dv.versionnumber=1 and dv.minorversionnumber=4 and d.identifier='‌XO55Z6');
 ````
 ##### OTHER or ERROR
 As in the case of "REJECTED", in the darnote column of datasetversion table shows "ERROR" as in the user interface shows below: